Post-traumatic Stress Disorder (PTSD) and Veterans - Psalms and Prayers

 save us from our fear and hatred,

 Save us as you have before saved us…

 in miracle and in waiting.

 and because this is your world.

-A Call to Prayer for a Nation at War: Prayers of Blessing and Protection for Those Who Serve, (Lakeland, FL: White Stone Books, 2003)
+A Call to Prayer for a Nation at War: Prayers of Blessing and Protection for Those Who Serve, (White Stone Books, 2003)

 More than 40 meaningful prayers are provided for a variety of circumstances.

-This booklet of 50 biblical devotionals, now in its seventh printing, was originally written for those who suffer from cancer, but has proven to be equally meaningful for all those who walk through the valleys of life.
+This booklet of 50 biblical devotionals was originally written for those who suffer from cancer, but has proven to be equally meaningful for all those who walk through the valleys of life.

-Prayers for a Privileged People, Walter Brueggemann (Nashville, TN: Abingdon Press, 2008)
+Prayers for a Privileged People, Walter Brueggemann (Abingdon Press, 2008)

 In Brueggemann’s own creative way, he has written a book of context-specific prayers which call us to “align ourselves with the Easter power of God that surges among us and invites us to a different way in the world.”